-- Prepare for all-weather possibility.
-Ensure your student have warm clothes, comfy shoes and wet weather gear.
+- Prepare for all-weather conditions.
+Ensure your students wear appropriate clothing, comfy shoes, hats and wet weather gear – you just never know!

 Have fun!
 The forest is an amazing place.
 Get involved and enjoy the adventure with your students.

-The Bush Kinder program costs $150 per class.
+The Bush Discovery program costs $150 per class.
 An invoice will be sent to the school following your excursion.
 School groups using externally hired transport may apply for a $100 bus subsidy.